aivillage/bylaws/committee/infrastructure.md

 ## Discord & Github Roles

 Committee chairs can make chat rooms and roles on discord.
 They can also request a Github team and a make private repos for that team as needed.
 When you join a committee your committee chair should provide you with the appropriate roles on discord and github.
-When you're done serving on a committee, the committee chair should either remove the role to remove access or provide you with a "Emeritus" role to preserve access.
+When you're done serving on a committee, the committee chair should either remove the role to remove access or provide you with a "Emeritus" role to preserve access while acknowledge that you're no longer actively contributing.
 The choice is up to the committee how they do this.